bananasss00/RW-AnotherTweaks/README.md

 All this tweaks can be enabled/disabled in mod settings.

-* Dwarfed pawns attack hives (in vanilla default enabled, with mod disabled) <- mod HiveAttackTargetDisabler, checkbox in mod settings
+* Drafted pawns attack hives (in vanilla enadbled by default) <- mod HiveAttackTargetDisabler, checkbox in mod settings

 * Shift + Click for MASS assign areas for Colonists and Animals (like in mod AnimalTab)
 ![](https://i.imgur.com/nJ3pegL.png)